cognophile/prontostoreus/README.md

 - Edit `composer.json` for the `autoload` and `autoload-dev` sections to ensure all component paths are specified as `./components/ExampleComponent`.
 - Reload the autoload configuration again: `{php} composer{.phar} dump-autoload`.
 - Run the built-in dev server (`bin/cake server`).
 If this throws an exception, it's because it can't locate the new component.
 Check all the above steps again.

+The `ApplicaitonComponent` and `InvoiceComponent` are somewhat coupled (as expected) currently, but will be unpicked as time progresses.

 ---